return42/sphkerneldoc/linux_src_doc/mm/memcontrol_c.rst

     :param enum lru_list lru:
         index of lru list the page is sitting on

+    :param int zid:
+        zone id of the accounted pages

     :param int nr_pages:
         positive when adding or negative when removing